 Vipassana Meditation and Mindfulness

-Recently, mindfulness is prevalent in Europe.
+Recently, mindfulness is prevalent in Europe and America.
 Mindfulness originated from Vipassana meditation and is widely introduced to the general public.
 Though, actually they are not the same.
-Famous companies such as Apple, Microsoft, Google, etc. are actively implementing mindfulness and calming down the minds of their employees.
+Famous companies such as Apple, Microsoft, Google, etc. are actively implementing mindfulness and because of that the employees can calm down their minds.

 Why isn't Vipassana meditation spreading?